 Need to Take Your Florida TLSAE Course?
 We've Got You Covered

-If you haven't taken your 4-hour Florida Drug and Alcohol Course, you can take that online with us as well.
+First time drivers of all ages in Florida are required to take the online Drug and Alcohol Test.
+If you haven't taken your 4-hour Florida Drug and Alcohol Course yet, we can help.
 We offer a TLSAE Course - Florida Permit Test Combo package that lets you take care of all of your Florida learners permit needs from the comfort of home.

 Your Online Course Gives You: